Bandit Pareto Set Identification: the Fixed Budget Setting: LOWER BOUND

-In this section, we state our lower bounds for fixed-budget PSI that hold for some class of instances.
+We will now prove the lower bound.
 The idea is to build alternative instances where the Pareto set is changed and the complexity is less than that of the base instance.
 To obtain a different Pareto set we can either make optimal an arm that was sub-optimal or make sub-optimal an arm that was optimal.
 However in doing so, we need to take care not to decrease the gap of any arm, in particular that of the arm that is shifted, otherwise the alternative instance could be harder.
 This is challenging as the definition of the gaps are completely different for optimal and sub-optimal arms.
 In the sequel we restrict to some class of instances.
-We define $\cB$ to be the set of means $\bm\Theta$ such that each sub-optimal arm $i$ is only dominated by a single arm, denoted by $i^\star$ (that has to belong to $\cS^\star$) and that for each optimal arm $j$ there exists a unique sub-optimal arm which is dominated by $j$, denoted by $\underline j$.
+We define $\cB$ to be the set of means $\bm\Theta\in \bR^{K\times D}$ such that each sub-optimal arm $i$ is only dominated by a single arm, denoted by $i^\star$ (that has to belong to $\cS^\star$) and that for each optimal arm $j$ there exists a unique sub-optimal arm which is dominated by $j$, denoted by $\underline j$.
 We further assume that optimal arms are not too close to arms they don't dominate: for any sub-optimal arm $i$ and optimal arm $j$ such that $\vmu_i\nprec \vmu_j$,

 An instance $\nu$ belongs to $\cB$ if its means $\bm\Theta = (\vmu_1 \dots \vmu_K)^\T$ belongs to $\cB$.

 \thmLbdConsistent* \begin{proof} $\nu_1, \dots, \nu_K$ are distributions over $\bR^D$ parameterized by their means (resp.) $\vmu_1, \dots, \vmu_K$.
 We let $\nu:= (\nu_1, \dots, \nu_K)$ and $\bm\Theta^{(0)} := (\vmu_1 \dots \vmu_K)^{\T}\in \bR^{K\times D}$.
 We denote by $\cS^\star(\nu)$ the Pareto optimal set of the bandit instance $\nu$.
 For all $i\in [K]$, we define $ \bm\Theta^{(i)} := (\bm\theta_1^{(i)}\;\dots\;\bm\theta_K^{(i)})^\T \in \bR^{K\times D}$ (with $\vmu^{(i)}$ to be defined later) and we let $\nu^{(i)}$ denote the bandit with parameter $\bm\Theta^{(i)}$.
 Let $\cA$ denote an algorithm for Pareto set identification in the fixed-budget setting.
 We further assume that for any $i\in [K]$, $\bm\Theta_{(i)}$ differs from $\bm\Theta^{(0)}$ only in line $i$: